 You just moved into your new apartment; time to unpack boxes, arrange your furniture and put everything in its proper place.
-It’s usually about this time that you decide to setup your Wi-Fi, after all, unpacking is a lot more fun when you can jam along to a Pandora or Spotify playlist.
+It’s usually about this time that you decide to setup your Wi-Fi, after all, unpacking is a lot more fun when you can listen a Pandora or Spotify playlist instead of just the thuds of moving boxes around.
 By now, you probably know how to set-up a wireless router.
-Take it out of the box, plug the cords into the appropriate port, follow the on-screen instructions and you’re up and running!
-If you want your network to be secure and your Internet to run at an optimal speed, however, there are certain steps you need to take.
-While this may take a little longer to setup your network, these easy steps will insure a secure and speedy connection.
-Follow these simple tips to setup a secure wireless network.
-Wi-Fi.
+Take it out of the box, plug the cords into the appropriate port, follow the on-screen instructions and you’re done!

-“Changing your Wi-Fi’s name makes it harder for malicious hackers to know what type of router you have,” according to Paul Cucu from Heimdal Security .
+The most serious reason is that the more you know about a router, the easier it is to break in.
+It’ll be easier to guess what vulnerabilities exist there.
+According to Paul Cucu from Heimdal Security .
 “If a cyber criminal knows the manufacturer of your router, they will know what vulnerabilities that model has and then exploit them.”
-Don’t setup your router with the intent to change the name later, take the extra step and change the name right away.
+Don’t think you’ll change the name later – take the extra step and change the name right away.

 Note: Follow these password recommendations for all of your online accounts.
 You may also want to setup two-factor authentication, which requires a code or pin to login, for any accounts with personal data (like bank or credit card information).

-Changing the channel isn’t overly complicated, but like encryption, you’ll need to access your router’s settings.
+Most routers use the same wavelength for communication: 2.4 GHz.
+This means that if you live somewhere with a lot of neighbors, all of whom have their own wireless networks, you’re going to get a lot of interference.
+By changing to a different channel, your router will run into less interference.
+You’ll need to access your router’s settings, like you did when setting it up in the first place.
 If you’ve never done it before, contact your ISP, ask a tech-savvy friend or follow these directions which will show you how to find a less-crowded channel that will help your network run faster.